1998–99 Atlanta Hawks season

-The 1998–99 NBA season was the 50th season for the Atlanta Hawks in the National Basketball Association, and their 31st season in Atlanta, Georgia.
+The 1998–99 Atlanta Hawks season was the 50th season for the Atlanta Hawks in the National Basketball Association, and their 31st season in Atlanta, Georgia.
 Due to a lockout, the regular season began on February 5, 1999, and was cut from 82 games to 50.

+Season summary

+Off-season

-The Hawks continued to split their home games between the Georgia Dome, and the Alexander Memorial Coliseum for the second consecutive season.
+For the second consecutive season, the Hawks continued to split their home games between the Georgia Dome, and the Alexander Memorial Coliseum.
 During the off-season, the team signed free agents LaPhonso Ellis, second-year guard Anthony Johnson and re-signed former Hawks forward Grant Long; Ellis would reunite with his former teammate of the Denver Nuggets, 3-time Defensive Player of the Year Dikembe Mutombo.
-However, Ellis would be out for the remainder of the regular season with a hernia injury after just 20 games, being replaced by second-year forward Chris Crawford as the team's starting small forward.